JohnathanFL/365-Mobile/README.md

   - [ ] Date picker
   - [ ] Seekbar – do not simply use this to rate the app!
   - [ ] Spinner
-- [ ] Include the requirements listed above for the average grade
 - [ ] Action bar
 - [ ] Options menu
 - [ ] Use Styles and a different Theme